Lahkar

-Lahkar (Assamese: লাহকৰ) is a surname of Hindus belonging to the state of Assam in North East India.
+Lahkar is a surname from the state of Assam in North East India.

 History

-Royal House
+Royal house

-The Ahom kingdom was established in 1228 when Sukaphaa, a Tai prince, entered the Brahmaputra valley having crossed the rugged Patkai mountain range from Möng Mao.The third Ahom king, Subinphaa, divided the noble Ahoms into seven clans or houses.
-There are seven royal houses of Ahom, and they were collectively called Satgharia Ahoms.
-Saat meaning seven and ghar meaning house.
+The Ahom kingdom was established in 1228 when Sukaphaa, a Tai prince, entered the Brahmaputra valley after having crossed the rugged Patkai mountain range from Möng Mao.
+The third Ahom king, Subinphaa, divided the noble Ahoms into seven clans or houses.
+There are seven royal houses of Ahom, and they were collectively called Satgharia Ahoms (saat meaning seven and ghar meaning house.)

 The Satghariya Ahoms (Saat = Seven and Ghar = Royal House) and their sub-clans are as follows: